aleen42/PersonalWiki/Programming/JavaScript/Framework/react/refs_to_components/refs_to_components.md

 > Note:

 > Although string refs are not deprecated, but will likely be t smoe point in the future.
-Callback refs are preferred.
+Therefore, **Callback refs are preferred**.